cheshire-cat-ai/core/mkdocs/conceptual/cheshire_cat/mad_hatter.md

 # Mad Hatter

-The Mad Hatter is the component the Cat's [plugins](../plugins/plugin.md) manager.
+The Mad Hatter is the Cat's [plugins](../plugins/plugin.md) manager.
-It takes care of the loading, the prioritizing and the execution of these.
+It takes care of loading, prioritizing and executing these.